Write for Society & AI — Guest Contributions on Artificial Intelligence, Education, and Society

 - One or two sentences describing what your piece is about and why it matters now

+We will respond within five business days.
 If your piece is accepted, we will work with you on any light editorial feedback before publication.

 Questions?
 Write to us at submissions@societyandai.org